 The reason for the substantial acceleration of our simulation on GPUs is the highly parallel nature of the simulation of the photon propagation.
 All of the simulated photons go through the same steps before getting absorbed or hitting a sensor (see Figure 1): photon propagation between the scattering points, calculation of the scattering angle and new direction, and evaluation of whether the current photon segment intersects with any of the optical sensors of the detector array.
 The GPUs are designed to perform the same computational operation in parallel across multiple threads.
-Each thread works on its own photon for as long as the photon exists.
-When the photon is absorbed or hits the detector the thread receives the new photon from a pool of photons for as long as that pool is not empty.
+Each thread works on its own photon for as long as the photon from a pool of photons for as long as that pool is not empty.
 Although a single thread runs slower than a typical modern computer CPU core, running thousands of them in parallel results in the much faster processing of photons from the same pool on the GPU.

 &lt;sup>1Streaming SIMD Extensions, an extension to the CPU instruction set that operates on vector data.

-&lt;sup>2Compute Unified Device Architecture, a programming model by Nvidia that provides access to the computing features of their GPU cards.
+Compute Unified Device Architecture, a programming model by Nvidia that provides access to the computing features of their GPU cards.